RomainMaure/ReachyAudio/README.md

 - Detecting voice activity.
 - Computing direction of arrival of sounds.
 - Making reachy's head orients to the person which is currently speaking.
-- Control the leds of the microphone array (in development).
+- Control the LEDs of the microphone array.
 - Allowing Reachy to answer to simple questions (in development).

 The jupyter notebook named ReachyAudioNotebook shows an example on how to use this library.